-A good temperature for skirt steak is between 125 and 135 degrees Fahrenheit, depending on personal taste preferences.
+Skirt steak is at its most flavorful at an internal temperature of between 125 and 135 degrees Fahrenheit, depending on personal taste preferences.

 Skirt steak is a versatile cut of meat that can be prepared in many ways.
 Because of its loose, grainy texture, it is perfect for absorbing marinades as well as dry rubs.

-In this article, I will discuss the best cooking methods for skirt steak as well as what marinades and rubs you can use to achieve the best results.
+In this article, I will discuss the best cooking methods for skirt steak and why the best internal temperature for skirt steak when done is between 125 and 135 degrees Fahrenheit.

 What is Skirt Steak?

 Skirt steak is a cut of beef that comes from the plate section of a cow, below the ribs.
-It is long and thin with a craggy texture that is perfect for absorbing marinades.
+It is long and thin with a craggy texture that is perfect for absorbing marinades or dry rubs.

 There are actually two cuts of skirt steak per each side of beef.
 There is the inside skirt that comes from the diaphragm section and an outer skirt that comes from the abdominal section of the cow.